 - Adaptational Badass: Compared to their duel in the book where the Mountain can't so much as lay a finger on Oberyn, Clegane does better.
 While Oberyn ends up dominating the fight, Gregor manages to kick him off his feet, break his spear in half and shove him across the arena.

-- All There In The Books: The name of the ironborn that kills Kenning: Adrack Humble.
+- All There in the Manual: The name of the ironborn that kills Kenning: Adrack Humble.

 - Anguished Declaration of Love: Jorah finally spits it out to Daenerys but it is far too late; she even throws that word back at him in anger, since he had been a spy from the very beginning.